BoD/android-kprefs/README.md

 # KPrefs: pref like a winner™!

-A very small library (~400 loc) for Android/Kotlin to remove shared preferences boilerplate.
+A very small library (~400 loc) for Android/Kotlin to reduce shared preferences boilerplate.

 _This is a much lighter, Kotlin specific, followup to my [Prefs lib](https://github.com/BoD/android-prefs)